khan-22/3DPROG3_PROJECT/README.md

 * After cloning the repo, open Visual Studio and instead of opening a project, select Open Folder, and navigate to the newly cloned repo.
 * You are now using VS2017 in a CMake environment.
 Some settings will have changed from what you may be used to.
 You should still be able to compile and run as usual.
 The runnable/debugable target should be called `benchmark`.

+## Compilation on Windows (using CMake-GUI)

+If you are using an earlier version of Visual Studio or something completely different, you can use cmake-gui to generate a visual studio project instead.

+It is recommended that you use the previous approach if at all possible.

+* After cloning the repo, open cmake-gui and pick it as the "source directory".
+* Create a folder named 'build' in the reposotiry root folder and select it as the "build destination".
+* Click the 'Configure' button and choose the build system you want to use.
+* Click generate.
+* Once finished, if you chose visual studio you will now have a Visual Studio Solution and a number of projects available to you in the build folder.
+To compile and debug you simply open the solution file in visual studio and work as per usual.
+* NOTE: AVOID changing settings directly in the solution or project files if they can instead be added into the CMake configurations.